Have you been able to get a second chance checking account at Summit Bank?

 If Summit Bank at 5314 S Yale Ave, #100 does not have Second Chance Checking, you can try checking out other banks in Tulsa.

-Having your bank account into the negative and subsequently not paying it back is nothing an individual should have to go through.
-Having increasing fees from Non Sufficient Funds charges, it might be difficult to pay the money back.
+Having your own bank account directly into the negative and subsequently not being able to pay it back is nothing an individual should have to experience.
+With increasing fees from NSF fees, it might be tough to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank provides you with a new bank account like this, they know that you have had some problems in the past with other banks.
+Whenever a bank offers you a new bank account like this, they know that you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you may have monetary troubles with different banks, they put your name on a list called chexsystems.
+When you have got money troubles with other banking institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes the banks will just take off a couple abilities to help make certain your account does not get into the negative again.
-When you get a new start with a checking account, make sure that you watch it very closely.
+You will get a second chance checking account, and sometimes the banks may just take away a couple abilities to help ensure your bank account does not get into the negative once again.
+Whenever you get a fresh start with a checking account, be sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-So to make things easier and never get into the negative with your checking account, you need to monitor all charges and write them down.
+So to make things easier and never enter the negative with your new bank account, you need to monitor all charges and write them down.
 When you write a check, you make sure you keep a record of it.
 Some people do not cash checks for weeks, and sometimes it can be easy to forget you wrote a 500 dollar check and that person didn't cash it yet.
 Then you end up thinking you have an extra 500 dollars in your account and you buy a few things.

-Next thing you realize, the man or women ultimately cashed your check so you now have 4 fees that put your account in the negative.
-That's 4 NSF service fees.
-So together with your second chance banking account, you should be sure you keep an eagle eye on all expenditures.
-You will not only build confidence along with your new bank, but you can get better at handling your hard earned dollars.
+Next thing you know, the person ultimately cashed your check so you now have 4 charges that put your accounts in the negative.
+That would be 4 NSF service fees.
+So along with your second chance bank account, you'll want to ensure you keep an eagle eye on all expenditures.
+You will not only develop trust with your new bank, but you can get better at controlling your hard earned money.